18F/domain-scan/README.md

 ## An HTTPS scanner

-Scans domains for:
+Scans domains for data on their:

-* Whether the domain exists and has valid HTTPS enabled.
-* Whether HTTP Strict Transport Security (HSTS) is enabled.
+* HTTP, HTTPS, and [HSTS](https://https.cio.gov/hsts/) configuration, using [`site-inspector`](https://github.com/benbalter/site-inspector-ruby).
-* TLS configuration details.
+* Detailed TLS configuration, using the [SSL Labs API](https://github.com/ssllabs/ssllabs-scan).
-* (Coming soon) Mixed content reports.
+* Whether a domain participates in the [Digital Analytics Program](https://analytics.usa.gov).
+(Government-specific.)

 Can be used with any domain, or CSV where domains are the first column, such as the [official .gov domain list](https://catalog.data.gov/dataset/gov-domains-api-c9856).

 ### Usage